mangoweb-sylius/SyliusExtendedChannelsPlugin/README.md

 * When SMTP is unavailable, it prevents error 500 on order submit but logs the error and submits the order
 * Cancel unpaid orders for certain payment method
 * Resend order confirmation email
+* Duplicate product and product variant
+* Allows to change the code for the product and product variant

 <p align="center">
 	<img src="https://raw.githubusercontent.com/mangoweb-sylius/SyliusExtendedChannelsPlugin/master/doc/admin.png"/>